POL 05.25.03 – Review and Appeal Processes for EHRA Non-Faculty Employees (EHRA Professionals and Tier-II Senior Academic & Administrative Officers)

 Employee Relations coordinates the meeting with the department head and provides a standard set of written procedures to ensure timeliness of the meeting and the department head’s written decision.

-If the concern includes allegations that may violate NCSU POL04.25.05 – Equal Opportunity & Non-Discrimination Policy Statement, the Office for Institutional Equity and Diversity (OIED) will first conduct a preliminary review and/or investigation of those aspects of the concern as part of the review process, in accordance with NCSU REG04.25.02 – Discrimination, Harassment and Retaliation Complaint Procedures.
-OIED will submit a report of its findings to the department head, and provides notice to the parties that the report has been submitted, before the meeting between the employee and the department head.
+If the concern includes allegations that may violate NCSU POL04.25.05 – Equal Opportunity & Non-Discrimination Policy Statement, the Office of Equal Opportunity (OEO) will first conduct a preliminary review and/or investigation of those aspects of the concern as part of the review process, in accordance with NCSU REG04.25.02 – Discrimination, Harassment and Retaliation Complaint Procedures.
+OEO will submit a report of its findings to the department head, and provides notice to the parties that the report has been submitted, before the meeting between the employee and the department head.

 If the department head’s decision resolves the employee’s concern, the review is closed.
 If not, the review may be continued to a Review Panel if requested by the employee to Employee Relations within 5 business days following the issuance of the decision.